Geonovum/technisch-register/README.md

 #### installing

 You need a Unix shell to run this module.
 Linux and OS X have one by default.
 If you have installed `git` on Windows you can use `Git Bash`.
-Can't find it?
+When making use of 'Git Bash' on a Windows machine it is important to run 'Git Bash' as an administrator.
+Can't find 'Git Bash'?
 Try [Babun](http://babun.github.io/) instead.

 1. Clone this repository and install the module in [editable mode](https://pip.pypa.io/en/latest/reference/pip_install/?highlight=editable#editable-installs) with `pip` as